ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/studio/management/backup-restore.markdown

-﻿# Manage Your Server : Backup & Restore
+# Manage Your Server: Backup & Restore

 `Backup` is used to create a backup of a database or a file system.
 All you need to do is give the name of a resource you want to backup, backup's location, and determine whether the backup should be incremental or not.